spaceship-prompt/spaceship-prompt/docs/Options.md

 )
 ```

 The other Git subsection shipped with Spaceship is `status_oh_my_zsh`.
-Ported from [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), this is the Git status Spaceship used prior to v3.0.
+See below for details.

 #### Git branch (`git_branch`)